Pigs and Battleships: Plot

 Haruko, becoming increasingly frustrated with Kinta, goes to a party with sailors to get drunk.
 Haruko is shown at a hotel with three Americans, all of whom are loud and drunk.
 In a moment of clarity she tries to leave but is stopped and raped by the sailors.
 Afterwards, Haruko attempts to escape with the American’s money but gets caught and goes to jail.
 The next day, her family retrieves her and she agrees to become the mistress of the American according to her mother’s wishes.
-Meanwhile, the Himori gang is crumbling for financial reasons.
+Meanwhile, the Himori gang is collapsing due to financial reasons.
 Kinta and a few other gangsters agree to load the pigs on trucks that night and take the money for themselves.
 Kinta goes to wait at the pig farm and finds Haruko, and the two agree to run away together after Kinta sells the pigs.
 At night, Himori arrives before Kinta’s friends and loads up the pigs on trucks of his own, also beating up Kinta and loading him onto a truck.
 Kinta’s friends arrive in time to see Himori leaving and follow them into the downtown.
 Himori and Kinta's friends reach an agreement and decide once again to make Kinta the fall guy.
 However, Kinta says no this time and uses a rifle he discovered earlier on the truck to ward off the other gangsters.
 Tetsuji shows up, having discovered earlier that there was a medical mix-up and that he only has a mild ulcer, and Wang arrives, causing Tetsuji to run away, although he is in no danger because Wang discovered that he was paid in counterfeit money and would therefore not kill the boss.
 Kinta orders the truck drivers to release all of the pigs.
 Kinta is shot by one of the gangsters, and after Kinta returns fire, the terrified pigs stampede ultimately resulting in the deaths of the remaining Himori members.
 Haruko, who had agreed to meet Kinta at the train station, overhears that there is Yakuza infighting downtown.
 She rushes there only to find Kinta’s body, having died from his gunshot wound.
 In the aftermath, days later, Haruko’s family is convinced that all things American will be of great benefit to her and, by extension, her family because she is vivacious and attractive.
 Her family helps her to prepare to leave with Gordon, the American military businessman.
 However, she has decided otherwise and sets off to see her uncle who has a job for her in Kawasaki.
 Her leave-taking is emotional and she cries.
 In the final scene, as she wipes the make-up and lipstick off her face and walks away over an open seashore, an American aircraft carrier arrives in the port and a busload of young Japanese women excitedly rushes off the bus and starts waving to the sailors coming onshore.
 She marches past them and boards her train out of town.